Ohio members of Congress i.e., Wenstrup, Turner & Jordan, are parroting Putin's disinformation campaign, why?

 co-conspirators or useful idiots

-The three Ohio members of the House Intelligence Committee, Wenstrup, Turner and Jordan, have a serious ethics problem, which they will have to address, and under penalty of perjury.
+The three Ohio members of the House Intelligence Committee, Wenstrup, Turner and Jordan, have a serious ethics problem, which they will have to answer, and under penalty of perjury.
 And, on more than on one occasion and in more than one jurisdiction.
 First, before the House Ethics Committee, and then before investigators from the Southern District of New York.
-From there, their liability will extend as the investigation of Parnas and Giuliani extends into other federal jurisdictions.
+From there, their liability will extend as the investigation of Parnas and Giuliani extends into other state and federal jurisdictions.

 The problem is that the ranking member of the House Intelligence Committee, Devin Nunes, as phone records document and witness testimony establishes, should have recused himself, because he is a material witness to the matters that are under investigation by the Intelligence Committee, on which he serves.
 Nunes could also prove to be much more involved, according to Lev Parnas's legal representatives, who have stated they have documentary evidence to support Nunes's involvement.
 Some of that evidentiary material has already been promised to the Intelligence Committee.